 We can’t stress enough that it’s always best to stick to your ketogenic meal plan and eat at home if you’re serious about your low-carb diet.

-However, if you find yourself in need of food and Little Caesars is your only option, then you can use these tips to get you through a meal without ruining your low-carb diet.
+However, if you find yourself in a pinch and Little Caesars is your only option, then you can use these tips to get you through a meal without ruining your low-carb diet.

 We noticed that while Little Caesars provides nutritional information for their dishes, they don’t mention ingredients.
-For this reason, you might be able to find something that meets your macronutrient requirements but the food will probably be cooked in cheap vegetable oil and contain antibiotics, hormones, and nitrates.
+For this reason, you might be able to find something that meets your macronutrient requirements but the food will probably be cooked in inflammatory vegetable oil.

 #1.
 Try the oven-roasted traditional wings